Should I Apply Test-Optional to College in 2023-24?

 Colleges that Require the SAT or ACT in 2023-24

 - All Florida public universities (including the University of Florida and FSU)

 - Georgetown University

 - Purdue (unless an applicant is unable to take the test)

 Will test-optional benefit you?

-It’s not enough to simply compare your standardized test scores against those of the average incoming student.
-You should also take a serious look at other components of your application.
-Determine whether your grades, essays, and/or extracurricular record can truly distinguish you as an applicant and compel your prospective colleges to vote “yes.”
+If you are planning not to submit SAT or ACT scores to a prospective college, ask yourself—what other components of my application stand out?
+Determine whether your grades, essays, and/or extracurricular record can truly distinguish you as an applicant and will inspire your prospective colleges to vote “Yes.”
 These application materials will be even more heavily scrutinized now that your admissions officers are without an essential piece of information, which although biased, can still provide for meaningful comparisons between you and the rest of the applicant pool.

-If you are individual who, for one reason or another, cannot achieve SAT/ACT scores that are commensurate with your ability as a student, then exploring the test-optional route makes good sense.
-However, unless you possess a blank check to cover your four years of study, due diligence on each test-optional/flexible school to which you apply is essential.
+If you are an individual who, for one reason or another, cannot achieve SAT/ACT scores that are commensurate with your ability as a student, then exploring the test-optional route makes good sense.
+However, you need to bring other stellar credentials inside and/or outside the classroom to really maximize the admissions-related gains.